-Sometimes in order to know what to store in your kitchen cabinets, it is easier to start with what not to store in kitchen cabinets.
-Here is a basic list of items either too bulky, too awkward, too frequently used, or even too infrequently used to store in kitchen cabinets.
+Sometimes in order to know what to store in your kitchen cabinets, it is easier to start with what not to store there.
+These items are either too bulky, too awkward, too frequently used, or even too infrequently used to store in kitchen cabinets.

 Appliances You Never Use

-Popcorn makers, ice cream makers, waffle irons -- if you use them, great.
-If you registered for them and haven't touched them in 5 years, it is time to sell or donate these appliances.
-(See also: How to Organize Kitchen Appliances)
+Popcorn makers, ice cream makers, waffle irons—if you use them, great.
+If you registered for them and haven't touched them in five years, it is time to sell or donate these appliances.

-If you are not ready to part with them (example: You registered for an ice cream maker and plan to have children someday), store them offsite in a storage space--like the basement or attic, or organized in a bin in a closet.
+If you are not ready to part with them because you feel they may be useful in the future, store them in the basement or attic, or organized in a bin in a closet.

 Appliances You Use Daily

-Move these to your counter top.
-The few seconds it takes to grab them out of the cabinet, un-wind the cord, and fit them back on the counter for use can be better used.
+Move these to your countertop.
+The time it takes to grab them out of the cabinet, un-wind the cord, and fit them back on the counter for use can be better used.

 Outdoor Serving Pieces

-Move these to your kitchen storage area with the aforementioned party decor.
-Even if you have a large kitchen, you never want items you use once-in-a-while crowding out items you use regularly.
+Move these to your kitchen storage area with your party decor.
+Even if you have a large kitchen, you never want items you use only once in a while to crowd out items you use regularly.